 How we manage your homeowners or condominium association in Middletown

-If your property is in an association that requires parking passes or pool passes, etc., it is the tenant's responsibility to secure those passes.
+If your property is in an association that requires parking passes or pool passes, etc., it is the renter's responsibility to secure those passes.
 Most often the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Sometimes, you'll need to turn in your old passes before new passes can be issued.
+Sometimes, you'll need to hand over the old passes before new passes can be issued.

 Landlord Reference